vishwaprasad14/Vishwaprasad14/README.md

 ## Hello! 👋

-I am Vishwa Prasad and have a year of experience as a Data Analyst at Atelier Neorah Pvt Ltd. Passionate about leveraging data to uncover insights and drive business growth, I am constantly seeking opportunities to expand my skill set and stay abreast of emerging trends in data analytics.
+I am Vishwa Prasad and have a year of experience as a Reporting Analyst at Atelier Neorah Pvt Ltd. Passionate about leveraging data to uncover insights and drive business growth, I am constantly seeking opportunities to expand my skill set and stay abreast of emerging trends in data analytics.

 I also love working with different technologies & platforms and my current favorite ones are